centre-for-humanities-computing/web-extractor/README.md

     dataTemplate: function() {} // optional

     extractor: {
-        beforeExtract: async function(page) {}, // optional
+        beforeExtract: async function(page, url) {}, // optional
-        extract: function(template) {} // optional
+        extract: function(template, url) {} // optional
-        afterExtract: function(data) {} // optional
+        afterExtract: function(data, rul) {} // optional
      }

 };
 ```
 ##### name \<string>

 The name of the rule or some other name identifying the extracted data.
+If only one rule is used the name can be omitted.

 ##### init(options) \<async>
 - `options` - an object with relevant config data from the extractor: